AndyDune/Pipeline/README.md

 It's make possible by using default provider: `AndyDune\Pipeline\PipeIsClassName`
 You can set your own provider, with injections you need.
 Your class must implements interface: `Interop\Container\ContainerInterface`

 If was not found stage with your provider system will try to use default provider.
+There is stack of providers.

 Use your provider as parameter for pipeline constructor:
 ```php